-The School reserves the right to make alterations without prior warning to their academic and extracurricular timetables depending on the availability of lecturers and other staff and other factors as well as to the Rules and Regulations.
+The School reserves the right to make alterations without prior warning to their academic and extracurricular timetables depending on the availability of lecturers and other staff and other factors as well as to the Student Code of Conduct.

 18.1 It is compulsory for the Student to be at all times comprehensively insured to cover all costs and consequences of medical treatment, repatriation, personal/public liability, personal accident, damage/theft/loss of personal belongings, legal expenses, recovery of course fees and flights booked or needed in the event of cancellation or early departure.

-The Student is strongly advised to ensure that they have an appropriate visa for study in the UK covering the course dates and that they can comply with all other UK entry and residence requirements before payment of any fees to the School as under no circumstances will any refund be made on grounds of lack of visa or similar travel documents required to enter the UK legitimately.
-Students who require visa support documents should contact head office immediately to discuss their requirements.
+The Student is required to ensure that they have an appropriate visa for study in the UK covering the course dates and that they can comply with all other UK entry and residence requirements before payment of any fees to the School.
+Under no circumstances will any refund be made by the School on grounds of lack of visa or similar travel documents required to enter the UK legitimately.
+Students who require visa support documents should contact the head office of the School immediately to discuss their requirements.

-The Student undertakes with the School not to make trade mark use of any name, trade mark or logo of the School or any of the other venues (whether or not course activities are held there).
+The Student undertakes with the School not to make use of any name, trademark or logo of the School or any of the other venues (whether or not course activities are held there) for any purpose whatsoever.

-22.1 Subject to Clause 22.3 the Student agrees to participate in promotional activities undertaken by the School which include photography, videoing, recording and other such activities.
-Written comments by parents and students may also be used for the above purposes unless expressly requested not to do so by the person in question.
+22.1 Subject to Clause 22.3 the Student agrees to participate in promotional activities undertaken by the School which may include photography, videoing, recording and other such activities.
+Written comments by Parents / Guardians and/or Students may also be used for such promotional activities unless expressly requested not to do so by the person in question.